tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Closure Alerts

 The client and the server must share knowledge that the connection is ending in order to avoid a truncation attack.
-Either party may initiate the exchange of closing messages.
+Either party may initiate a close by sending a "close_notify" alert.
+Any data received after a closure is ignored.

 close_notify
 : This message notifies the recipient that the sender will not send